haroldwinslow/hw-blog/posts/the_way.md

 The superior man is distressed by his want of ability.
 He is not distressed by men's not knowing him.
 The superior man dislikes the thought of his name not being mentioned after his death.
 What the superior man seeks, is in himself.
 What the mean man seeks, is in others.
 The superior man is dignified, but does not wrangle.
 He is sociable, but not a partisan.
 The superior man does not promote a man simply on account of his words, nor does he put aside good words because of the man.

 When a person does not transgress the boundary line in the great virtues, he may pass and repass it in the small virtues.

+### Dylan

+#### The Times They Are A-Changin’
+Come gather ’round people
+Wherever you roam
+And admit that the waters
+Around you have grown
+And accept it that soon
+You’ll be drenched to the bone
+If your time to you is worth savin’
+Then you better start swimmin’ or you’ll sink like a stone For the times they are a-changin’

+Come writers and critics
+Who prophesize with your pen
+And keep your eyes wide
+The chance won’t come again
+And don’t speak too soon
+For the wheel’s still in spin
+And there’s no tellin’ who that it’s namin’
+For the loser now will be later to win
+For the times they are a-changin’

+Come senators, congressmen
+Please heed the call
+Don’t stand in the doorway
+Don’t block up the hall
+For he that gets hurt
+Will be he who has stalled
+There’s a battle outside and it is ragin’
+It’ll soon shake your windows and rattle your walls For the times they are a-changin’

+Come mothers and fathers
+Throughout the land
+And don’t criticize
+What you can’t understand
+Your sons and your daughters
+Are beyond your command
+Your old road is rapidly agin’
+Please get out of the new one if you can’t lend your hand For the times they are a-changin’

+The line it is drawn
+The curse it is cast
+The slow one now
+Will later be fast
+As the present now
+Will later be past
+The order is rapidly fadin’
+And the first one now will later be last
+For the times they are a-changin’

 ### Ehrmann